hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 ## So how to keep the bridge trustless along with keeping it cheap?

 To figure out a custom SNARK for the auxiliary proof.
 That is how.
-Well, not a really custom one (let us not exaggerate things), but an experimental proof scheme.
+Well, not a really custom one (let us not exaggerate things), but a novel proof scheme.

 In particular, RedShift-alike approach was selected (PLONK-based syntax over FRI commitment scheme).
 FRI commitment scheme brings transparency to auxiliary SNARK